chilijung/react-native-device-size/README.md

 iOS and android use different standard to classify, iOS use iphone versions, and android use [official classification](https://developer.android.com/guide/practices/screens_support.html) .

+According to the documents:

-> xlarge screens are at least 960dp x 720dp
+- xlarge screens are at least 960dp x 720dp
-> large screens are at least 640dp x 480dp
+- large screens are at least 640dp x 480dp
-> normal screens are at least 470dp x 320dp
+- normal screens are at least 470dp x 320dp
-> small screens are at least 426dp x 320dp
+- small screens are at least 426dp x 320dp

 #### xsmall